$Q$- and $A$-Learning Methods for Estimating Optimal Dynamic Treatment Regimes: Q - and A -Learning

 \subsection{A-Learning}

-Advantage learning \citep[\iA-learning,][]{Murphy03,Robins04} is an alternative to \iQ-learning that involves making fewer assumptions on the form of the $Q$-functions.
-For simplicity, we consider the case of two possible treatment options coded as 0 and 1 at each decision; i.e., $\Psi_k(\bars_k,\bara_{k-1}) =\mA_k = \{0,1\}$, $k=1,\ldots,K$.
-The methodology can be extended to more than two treatments at the expense of complicating the formulation; see \citet{Robins04} and \citet{Demystifying}.
+Advantage learning (\iA-learning, \cite{Blatt}) is a term used to describe a class of alternative methods to \iQ-learning predicated on the fact that the entire \iQ-function need not be specified to estimate the optimal regime.
+For simplicity, we consider here only the case of two treatment options coded as 0 and 1 at each decision, that is, $\Psi_k(\bar{s}_k,\bar{a}_{k-1}) =\mA_k = \{0,1\}$, $k=1,\ldots,K$.